Online File Compressors Privacy Risks on Windows

 | Analytics | They learn which formats people upload most |

-Analytics and ad networks see that you visited.
-Browser blockers help the page side.
+Browser blockers help on the page.
 They do not remove server logs of your upload.

-Consent banners on EU-facing sites may block some trackers until you click.
+Consent banners may pause some ad networks until you click.
 That changes what the ad network sees, not whether the compress server receives your PDF bytes.
-Treat page privacy and upload privacy as two separate questions.
+Treat page privacy and upload privacy as two questions.

 | Log field | Why it matters |